tjknoth/cse130-web/lectures/00-hello.md

 ## Diversity and Inclusion

+**Goal**

-Our goal is to create a diverse and inclusive learning environment where all students feel comfortable and can thrive.
+- Create a diverse and inclusive learning environment
+- Where all students feel comfortable and can thrive
-If there is a way we can make you feel more included please let one of the course staff know, either in person, via email/discussion board, or even in a note under the door.
+- If there is a way we can make you feel more included, please let one of the course staff know

-Our learning about diverse perspectives and identities is an ongoing process, and we welcome your perspectives and input.
+**Expectations**

-We also expect that you, as a student in this course, will honor and respect your classmates, abiding by the UCSD [Principles of Community](https://ucsd.edu/about/principles.html).
+- We expect that you will honor and respect your classmates
+- Abide by the UCSD [Principles of Community](https://ucsd.edu/about/principles.html)
-Please understand that others’ backgrounds, perspectives and experiences may be different than your own, and help us to build an environment where everyone is respected and feels comfortable.
+- Understand that others’ backgrounds, perspectives and experiences may be different than your own
+- Help us to build an environment where everyone is respected and feels comfortable.

 If you experience any sort of **harassment or discrimination**, please contact the [Office of Prevention of Harassment and Discrimination](https://ophd.ucsd.edu/).
 Students may receive confidential assistance at the [Sexual Assault Resource Center](http://care.ucsd.edu) at (858) 534-5793